JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 dialog: https://github.com/stellar/stellar-protocol/discussions/1558#discussioncomment-10807798
 ```

+it's not performant if you're doing like 4 txns to min/max the system

 Reply with data (src here orignally prob) from running validator, tracking Soroban liquidity-related txn execution time v. paralell interleaved best execution/

 in re smart swap and such for the elabroation on protprietarity, incorpoatate "wont' make much difference